solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 The `utils.ts` file contains three key components:

 1. **`NoteLog` Class**: This class represents the note log that we’ll extract from the Noop program logs.
 It also includes the Borsh schema, named `NoteLogBorshSchema`, which is used for deserialization.

 2. **`getHash` Function**: This function generates a hash from the note and its owner, allowing us to compare it against the data in the Merkle tree.

-3. **`getNoteLog` Function**: This function searches through the transaction logs to locate the Noop program logs, then deserializes and retrieves the corresponding `NoteLog`.
+3. **`getNoteLog` Function**: This function searches through the transaction logs to locate the Noop program logs then deserializes and retrieves the corresponding `NoteLog`.

 #### 8. Write Client Tests